Jedidiah82/Analytics-GIS-GeoAI-Portfolio/1_BigData_and_ML/2_UNSW_NB15_Intrusion_Detection/README.md

 **Figure:** Attack Category Distribution by Record Count and Average Source Bytes (Logarithmic Scale)

 This visualization highlights the heavy-tailed nature of network traffic in the UNSW-NB15 dataset.
-While "unknown" and "generic" attacks dominate in frequency, categories such as "exploits" and "fuzzers" show significantly higher average source bytes, suggesting more data-intensive malicious behavior.
+While "unknown" (normal) and "generic" attacks dominate in frequency, categories such as "exploits" and "fuzzers" show significantly higher average source bytes, suggesting more data-intensive malicious behavior.

 ---